top of page

 Whether it’s expensive craft supplies, unused gym equipment, or half-finished projects, hobbies can be a significant drain on your finances.
 You might have poured money into materials, memberships, or classes, but without proper organization or follow-through, you end up with unused equipment and unfinished projects, causing you to lose money that could’ve been better invested elsewhere.

-ACTIONS: Be realistic about how much time and energy you can commit to a hobby before diving in.
+ACTIONS: Be realistic about your commitment to a hobby before diving in.
+Outline what you want to achieve and how much time you’ll dedicate to it.
 Start with something low-cost or try free resources to see if it’s a good fit.
-Outline what you want to achieve with your hobby and how much time you’ll dedicate to it.
-This can prevent you from overbuying supplies or enrolling in too many courses.
 Set a budget for hobbies and track how much you’re spending on equipment, supplies, and memberships.
 If you’re not using them regularly, consider cutting back or selling unused items or repurposing them for a different project.
-If you find that a hobby isn’t bringing you joy or results after a few months, let it go rather than letting it turn into a long-term money pit.
+If you find that a hobby isn’t bringing you joy or results after a few months, let it go.
 Declutter and sell or donate all the items related to that hobby to reduce temptation.

 9. Forgotten Gift Cards & Rewards ($50–$500+ per Year)

-ACTIONS: Keep track of unused gift cards, coupons, and rewards with a list or app.
+ACTIONS: Track gift cards, coupons, and rewards with a list or app.
 Store digital cards in payment apps for easy access.
 Consolidate small gift cards when possible and organize them by expiry date.
-Set reminders for expiring rewards and redeem points or discounts promptly to avoid losing them.
+Set reminders for expirations.

 10. Lost Time = Lost Money ($100–$5000+ per Year)

 While it may not seem like a direct financial cost, lost time due to disorganization can lead to significant financial inefficiencies.
 Time spent searching for misplaced items, missing appointments, or redoing work because of forgotten details or poor planning adds up quickly.
-These moments may feel small in isolation, but over weeks and months, they create a pattern of unproductive time that ultimately costs you money in one form or another.
+Even 30 minutes a day adds up to 10 hours a month, and potentially hundreds or thousands of dollars over a year in in lost opportunities.

 ACTIONS: Keep your work areas, files, and tools tidy so you can easily find what you need without wasting time.
 Declutter spaces in the order of which ones most frequently waste your time (desk, kitchen, inbox, etc.).
 Create a daily schedule or workflow that allows you to stay on track, so you’re not constantly playing catch-up.
 Create a simple system to keep it organized (labeling, sorting, or scheduling regular cleanups).
 Set up alerts for important appointments, deadlines, and tasks to avoid missing them or having to reschedule.
 Keep both your physical and digital spaces organized to reduce distractions and inefficiencies.
 Focus on high-impact tasks that move you closer to your goals and outsource or eliminate lower-priority tasks that waste your time.